Planning under non-rational perception of uncertain spatial costs: INTRODUCTION

-\paragraph*{Related Work} Traditional risk-aware path planning considers risk explicitly in forms such as motion and state uncertainty~\cite{HK-TB-NMP:12}, collision time~\cite{JS-SG-TAW:19}, or sensing uncertainty~\cite{BB-OB:07}.
-However, how these risks are perceived or relatively weighted has been an overlooked topic.
+\paragraph*{Related Work} Traditional risk-aware path planning considers risk in the form of motion and state uncertainty~\cite{HK-TB-NMP:12}, collision time~\cite{JS-SG-TAW:19}, or sensing uncertainty~\cite{BB-OB:07}.
+Chance constrained approaches~\cite{BDL-SK-JPH:13,LB-MO-BCW:12} are used to handle agent and environment uncertainty in a robust manner, however discrete polyhedral obstacles are considered which cannot incorporate continuous spatial costs.
+Stochastic dynamic programming~\cite{NEDT-JWB:12} in used in dynamic environments to locally integrate planning and estimation without optimality guarantees.
+Moreover, in all the above works, how the risks and uncertainties are perceived or relatively weighted has been overlooked.
 A few recent works~\cite{SS-YC-AM-MP:19} contemplate risk perception models, but assume rational DMs and use coherent risk measures like Conditional Value at Risk (CVaR)~\cite{AH-GCK-IY:19}.
-Unlike CPT suggests, these risk measures are built using certain axioms that assume rationality and linearity of the DM's risk perception~\cite{PA-FD-JME-DH:99}.
-CPT has been extensively used in numerous engineering applications like traffic routing~\cite{SG-EF-MBA:10}, network protection~\cite{ARH-SS:19}, stochastic optimization~\cite{CJ-PLA-MF-SM-CS:18}, and safe shipping policies~\cite{LW-QL-TY:18} to model non-rational decision making.
-However, these notions are yet to be applied in the context of robotic planning and control.
+Unlike CPT's suggestions, these measures are built using certain axioms that assume rationality and linearity of the DM's risk perception~\cite{PA-FD-JME-DH:99}.
+CPT has been extensively used in engineering applications like traffic routing~\cite{SG-EF-MBA:10}, network protection~\cite{ARH-SS:19}, stochastic optimization~\cite{CJ-PLA-MF-SM-CS:18}, and safe shipping~\cite{LW-QL-TY:18} to model non-rational decision making.
+However, CPT is yet to be applied in robotic planning and control.

-Regarding planning algorithms themselves, RRT*~\cite{SK-EF:11} has been the basis for many motion planners owing to its asymptotic optimality properties and its ability to solve complex problems~\cite{BB-TH-SM:18-aa}.
+Regarding planning algorithms themselves, RRT*~\cite{SK-EF:11} has been the basis for many motion planners due to its asymptotic optimality properties and its ability to solve complex problems~\cite{BB-TH-SM:18-aa}.
 Risk~\cite{WC-MQM:17} and uncertainty~\cite{BE-TS-SDB-AS:16} have been an ingredient of motion planning problems involving a human, but have been mainly modeled in a probabilistic manner~\cite{ES-KL-WV-MP:18} with discrete obstacles.
-CC-RRT*~\cite{BDL-SK-JPH:13} handles both agent and environment uncertainty in a robust manner, but uncertainty or risk perception models are not used and discrete polyhedral obstacles are considered which cannot incorporate continuous spatial costs.
 Very few of these works have considered modeling planning environments via continuous cost maps~\cite{DD-TS-JC:16,TS-BE:15}, while, to the best of our knowledge, the simultaneous treatment of cost and uncertainty perception to model a DM's spatial risk profile has largely been ignored.